pingcap/docs-cn/dev/how-to/maintain/identify-slow-queries.md

 * `Txn_start_ts`: The start timestamp of the transaction (transaction ID).
 You can use this value to `grep` the transaction-related logs.
 * `User`: The name of the user who executes this statement.
 * `Conn_ID`: The Connection ID (session ID).
 For example, you can use the keyword `con:3` to `grep` the log whose session ID is 3.
+* `DB`: The current database.
+* `Index_ids`: The IDs of the indexes involved in the statement.
+* `Is_internal`: Whether the SQL statement is TiDB internal. `true` indicates that the SQL statement is executed internally in TiDB, such as `analyze`, `load variables`, etc. `false` indicates that the SQL statement is executed by the user.
+* `Digest`: The fingerprint of the SQL statement.
+* `Memory_max`: The maximum memory space used during the execution period of this SQL statement (the unit is byte).
 * `Query_time`: Indicates the execution time of this statement.
 Only the statement whose execution time exceeds slow-threshold outputs this log (the unit is second).
 The unit of all the following time fields is second.
 * `Process_time`: The total processing time of this SQL statement in TiKV.
 Because the data is sent to TiKV concurrently, this value may exceed `Query_time`.
 * `Wait_time`: The total waiting time of this statement in TiKV.
 Because the Coprocessor of TiKV runs a limited number of threads, requests might queue up when all threads of Coprocessor are working.
 When a request in the queue takes a long time to process, the waiting time of the subsequent requests will increase.